Skip to Content

 Maryland Workforce Shortage Student Assistance Grant

-MHEC scholarship applications are available on-line at http://www.mhec.state.md.us/financialAid/descriptions.asp.
+MHEC scholarship applications are available online on the MHEC Applications page.